inversify/inversify-binding-decorators/README.md

 # inversify-binding-decorators
-An utility that allows developers to declare InversifyJS bindings using ES2016 decorators
+An utility that allows developers to declare InversifyJS bindings using ES2016 decorators,

+WIP!